 3. Set up your workspace

 The next essential step on your journey into perfumery is setting up a workspace and understanding the basic practical works done by perfumers!
 To get started in perfumery you luckily do not need a lot of expensive equipment right away.
 Besides your ingredients, a simple scale and some lab materials like pipettes, scent strips, beakers, and some empty bottles will do just fine in the beginning!
-If you choose to study in our Fundamentals of Perfume Creation Course, we will ship you all of the ingredients and lab materials you need to set up your own perfumery laboratory at home!

 Once you have your workspace set up, you will need to know how to prepare dilutions!
 As perfumers, understanding how and why we create dilutions is fundamental to developing a fragrance formula!
 We dilute ingredients in different solvents to understand their full olfactive characteristics, to control their strength and impact in a formula and then adapt our finished formulas into applications such as fine fragrance, candles and body care!